jarzab3k/reads/books/analysis-patterns.md

 Domain first technology second
 Snooker ball problem

-Models ar not wrong or right they are more or less useful
+Models are not wrong or right they are more or less useful

 R. Johnson & w.
 Cunningham : projects fail despite the latest technology for lack of ordinary solutions Some clients don't like to think themselves as similar to other clients